 Sara Tisdale, MD, FAAP

 Dr. Tisdale earned her MD at Creighton University School of Medicine and completed her pediatric residency at the UNMC/Creighton Pediatric Residency Program in Omaha.
-She works for Mountain View Medical Group in Colorado Springs as a Pediatric Hospitalist.
-She has been active in hospital leadership, and had advocated for increased access to services in southern Colorado.
+She works as a primary care pediatrician at ABC Pediatrics.
+She has also been active in hospital leadership, and has advocated for increased access to services in southern Colorado.

 Steve Federico, MD, FAAP